mantidproject/mantid/docs/source/release/v3.8.0/ui.rst

 SliceViewer Improvements
 ------------------------
-* When opening the sliceviewer, it will default to showing the first two non-integrated dimensions
+* When opening the SliceViewer, it will default to showing the first two non-integrated dimensions
+* The SliceViewer now uses bin centres instead of bin edges when slicing on a histogram workspace

 VSI Improvements
 ----------------